 3. Handling emotions

-It’s frustrating for kids when they don’t make a goal, or another teammate misses.
+It’s frustrating for kids when they don’t make a goal or another teammate misses.
 In team sports, kids learn to keep from letting their anger ruin the moment.
-They learn about disappointment too, how even if they play their best and still don’t win, that it’s not everything.
+They learn about disappointment too, how even if they play their best and still don’t win, it’s not everything.

 4. Being dignified in victory or defeat